Why You're Bloated Every Day (And How Hormones Make It Worse)

 IBS Is a Description, Not a Diagnosis

-Most cases of "IBS" are actually SIBO, dysbiosis, food sensitivities, or hormone-driven gut dysfunction, all of which are testable and treatable.
+"IBS" just means "irritable bowel": it describes symptoms, not causes.
+Most cases are actually SIBO, dysbiosis, food sensitivities, or hormone-driven gut dysfunction, all of which are testable and treatable.

 Standard Tests Don't Look at Gut Function